Temporally Consistent Online Depth Estimation in Dynamic Scenes: Consistent Online Dynamic Depth

-The goal of this work is to estimate temporally consistent depth in dynamic scenes in an online setting.
-Let a memory state $\mathbf{m}$ be a combination of per-pixel semantic and disparity information.
-Our network, as shown in \cref{fig:overview}, consists of three sub-networks: 1) a \textit{stereo} network $\xstereo{\N}$ that estimates the initial disparity and feature map on a per-frame basis, 2) a \textit{motion} network $\xmotion{\N}$ that accounts for motion across frames by aligning the previous predictions to the current frame, 3) a \textit{fusion} network $\xfusion{\N}$ that fuses the disparity estimates across time to promote the temporal consistency.
-We introduce the high-level concepts of each sub-network in the following sections and detail the designs in Appendix A.
+The goal of \ours{} is to estimate temporally consistent depth in dynamic scenes in an online setting.
+A stereo video stream is taken as input, where each image is of dimension $\mathbb{R}^{I_H\times I_W\times 3}$.
+Let a memory state $\mathbf{m} \in \mathbb{R}^{I_H\times I_W\times (3+C+1)} $ be a combination of per-pixel $3+C$-channel semantic and 1-channel disparity information. \ours{}, as shown in \autoref{fig:overview}, consists of three sub-networks:

+\begin{itemize} \itemsep 0em \item[--] A \textit{stereo} network $\xstereo{\N}$ (\autoref{ssec:stereo_network}) estimates the initial disparity and semantic feature map on a per-frame basis.
+The semantic information is encoded as feature maps and RGB values. \item[--] A \textit{motion} network $\xmotion{\N}$ (\autoref{ssec:motion_network}) accounts for motion across frames by aligning the previous predictions to the current frame.
+Such motion information is also added to the semantic information for better fusion. \item[--] A \textit{fusion} network $\xfusion{\N}$ (\autoref{ssec:fusion_network}) that fuses the disparity estimates across time to promote the temporal consistency in an online setting. \end{itemize} We introduce the high-level concepts of each sub-network in the following sections and detail the designs in \aref{app:network_details}.